open-resources/stats_bank/content/public/002.Summarizing Data/openstax_C2_Q9_Q11/openstax_C2_Q9_Q11.md

       - The y-axis should be labeled 'School'.
       - The bars should be appropriately labelled.
       - The bars should be colored red.
-      - The bars should have a blue border.
+      - The bars should have a darkgreen border.
       - The bars should have a density of 1.
       - The plot should be horizontal.
       description: David County has six high schools.
 Each school sent students to